 Is Ear Cropping Legal Everywhere?

-Ear cropping has become a controversial practice, particularly in European countries where animal welfare standards are different.
-While ear cropping was once a normal practice in some communities, it is now being restricted around the world as an act of animal cruelty.
+Ear cropping has become a controversial practice.
+This is especially true in European countries where animal welfare standards are different.
+While ear cropping was once a normal practice, it is now being restricted around the world as an act of animal cruelty.

 Countries such as Australia, Ireland, Denmark, New Zealand, Scotland and more have all banned ear cropping.
 Some owners (and lawmakers) believe that ear cropping is purely a cosmetic procedure that serves little functional purpose to Dobermans.